supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

 ### Review
 In this lab, you have completed the following:
 - You have created a Scheduled Query.
-- You have edited a Scheduled Query
+- You have edited the Scheduled Query
 - You have tested the new rule.

 ## Proceed to Exercise 4